qualiaMachine/ML_with_Amazon_SageMaker/episodes/SageMaker-notebooks-as-controllers.md

 #### 1. Navigate to SageMaker
 - In the AWS Console, search for **SageMaker**.
-- Protip: select the star icon to save SageMaker as a bookmark in your AWS toolbar
+- Recommended: Select the star icon to save SageMaker as a bookmark in your AWS toolbar
 - Select **SageMaker - Build, Train, and Deploy Models**.

 #### 2. Create a new notebook instance